 Sock Care and Maintenance Tips

-Now that you are thoroughly educated in the art of sock selection, take a moment to determine where you will be hiking, what environmental conditions you will face, and which sock is the best for you.
+Now that you are thoroughly educated in the art of sock selection, take a moment to determine where you will be hiking, what environmental conditions you will face, and which hiking sock is the best for you.
+Then you'll be on your way to finding the perfect hiking sock for your future adventures.